Why apply for School Direct Training with us.

-The NCTSA schools have a strong record of developing teachers through the recruitment of graduates and supporting them in achieving QTS.
+The NCITTP schools have a strong record of developing teachers through the recruitment of graduates and supporting them in achieving QTS.

 We work with our partner Universities to deliver the School Direct programme.
-This contains elements delivered by the school, The Nottingham Catholic Teaching School Alliance and the University.
-Throughout the year there will also be regular opportunities to work with other trainees from across the Alliance.
+This contains elements delivered by the school, The Nottingham Catholic Initial Teacher Training Partnership and the University.
+Throughout the year there will also be regular opportunities to work with other trainees from across the partnership.
 The programme is centred on classroom based practice, which is supported by high-quality theoretical sessions to support your development on your road to achieving Qualified Teacher Status.

 How we support you: